-In 2019 the hotel industry contributed $660 billion to the United States economy and was responsible for supporting 8.3 million employees.
-Needless to say, Covid-19 has had a massive impact on the industry and has resulted in the loss of 4.8 million hospitality and leisure jobs.
+In 2019 the Hotel Industry contributed $660 billion to the United States economy and was responsible for supporting 8.3 million employees.
+The COVID-19 hotel impact has resulted in the loss of 4.8 million hospitality and leisure jobs.
 In 2019, 1.9 billion Americans traveled domestically but with travel restrictions put in place to control the spread of the virus, hotels lost the majority of their revenue.
 Although occupancy levels are on the rise, they have hit historically low levels and many hotels were required to close.
 Hotels that remained open were forced to find other means of revenue in order to survive the pandemic.

 Hotels Become Offices

 Hotels began using creative methods as a means of generating income, some began permitting daytime bookings for remote learning.
 Some families took advantage by reserving large spaces such as conference rooms, which allowed for distant learning during the pandemic.
 During the height of the crisis, occupancy levels hit historically low levels and to remain open some hotels began offering daytime packages to people seeking a safe space to conduct business.
 Businesses soon began taking advantage of reduced rates that provided an office space and amenities for their employees.
-The Hilton hotels recently implemented their Work Spaces Initiatives which offers rates to include office spaces, meals, beverages and access to different amenities.
-Rates vary and could include room service deliveries of meals and cocktails, while some rates offered the basic necessities that one would need to work including unlimited wi-fi connection.
-Some hotels have been accustomed to offering high rates, but since the pandemic many have drops their rates by more than 50 percent in order to attract customers.
+The Hilton hotels recently implemented their Work Spaces Initiatives which offered rates to include office spaces, meals, beverages and access to different amenities.
+Rates vary and could include room service deliveries of meals and cocktails, while some rates offered the basic necessities that one would need to work, such as unlimited wi-fi.
+Some hotels have been accustomed to offering high rates, but since the pandemic many have dropped their rates by more than 50 percent in order to attract customers.

 Hotels Become Dorm Rooms